-After a couple of turns and passing under another fine brick bridge where you may see the reflection of another recent development (9),we will come to the point where William Agar lived.
+After a couple of turns and passing under a fine brick bridge where you may see the reflection of another recent development (8),we will come to the point where William Agar lived.
 If you want to see the approximate spot leave the towpath at St Pancras Way, cross the road towards the Constitution pub and turn left.
 After a few yards you will come to Barker Drive.
 Turn right here and walk up a little bit and you will arrive at a little open space on the right hand side.
 No-one will bar us from the land today as McIntosh’s men were barred in 1815 because nothing remains of the old Elm Lodge.
 It is not, however, too difficult to imagine what the view would have been like from the house.
-The whole of London would have been visible, as it will still be from the most of the floors in the tower block (10).
+The whole of London would have been visible, as it will still be from the most of the floors in the tower block (9).
 It is, perhaps, understandable that Agar was an early ‘Nimby’, but he subsequently turned the canal to financial advantage.
 Then, after his death, the area he had leased in 1811 was developed by his son and became known as 'Agar Town'.
 Short leases were granted on small plots which were developed by speculative builders, who had no interest in investing in the infrastructure.
 The undrained, unmade roads became channels of mud after rain and sanitary provision was lamentable.
 Conditions in 'Agar Town' were eventually brought to wider public attention through 'Household Words', a periodical reflecting the social preoccupations of Charles Dickens.
 Curiously, Dickens had lived within a few hundred yards of Elm Lodge when he was a boy, having arrived in London two years after the canal was opened.
 Perhaps he saw Counsellor Agar once or twice.